-Uses : Telflon is used in making non-stick cookware, oil seals, gaskets, etc.
+Uses: Telflon is used in making non-stick cookware, oil seals, gaskets, etc.

-Internet my friend Collect the information of Teflon coated products used in daily life and in industries.
+Collect the information of Teflon coated products used in daily life and in industries.

 15.3.4 Polyacrylonitrile : Polyacrylonitrile is prepared by addition polymerization of acrylonitrile by using peroxide initiator.